openNDS/openNDS/docs/source/config.rst

 Default: ``/etc/opennds/htdocs``

-The local path where the system css file, and other static page content resides.

-ie. Serve the file splash.css from this directory
+The local path where the system CSS file, and other static page content resides. i.e. Serve the file ``splash.css`` from this directory

 Example: